hiper2d/awesome-blog/README.md

 - **Frontend**: A Spring Boot application with Angular parts.
 Contains embedded `Api Gateway Router` (Zuul), `Client Side Load Balancer` (Ribbon) and `Service Discovery Client` (Eureka client) which help to redirect requests to Api service instances registered in `Service Discovery Server`.
 - **API**: A Spring Boot application with backend information for the Frontend.
 Includes `Spring Security` parts to provide Json Web Tokens and validate them.

-The diagram is created with the help of [draw.io](http://draw.io)
+The diagram is created with the help of [draw.io](https://draw.io)

 ## How to run

-All applications should be build before running:
+First of all the project:

        ./gradlew clean build

-This also creates Docker images for applications
+This also creates a Docker image for every application

 ### Local environment